 The fireplace and chimney should be cleaned thoroughly before starting the installation.
 We suggest painting the interior of particularly old and dirty fireplaces to seal any odors.
-In zeroclearance fireplace installations, when the fireplace opening is above the floor or raised hearth, the adjustable "Breckwell P23 Z-C Legs" (part # A-S-ZCLEGS) can be used to bridge the gap between the hearth and stove bottom.
-(Refer to figure 14)
+In zero-clearance fireplace installations, when the fireplace opening is above the floor or raised hearth, the adjustable "Breckwell P2000 Z-C Skirt" (part # A-ZC-2KSKRT), or "Breckwell P2000 Z-C Legs" (part #A-S-ZCLEGS), can be used to bridge the gap between the hearth and stove bottom.
+Refer to figure 13.